-The Dao Vua Classic V2 Santoku comes with a mono steel construction and a blacksmith finish.
+The Dao Vua Classic V2 Santoku comes with mono steel construction and a blacksmith finish.
 The steel is a leaf spring carbon steel that is not stainless and will react very quickly once used, and you will form a patina.
 The blade length is 165mm measured from the heel towards the tip.
 While Dao Vua did not specify the Rockwell hardness the Rockwell was fluctuating with the knife samples that I received.
 The Rockwell fluctuated between 59 to 60 with my review samples.
 The knife thickness is 1.8mm measured above the heel and 1.6mm in the middle.

 Knife Handle & Comfort